ripple/opensource.ripple.com/docs/xls-70d-credentials/reference/deposit_authorized.md

 * Any of the [universal error types][].
 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
 * `actMalformed` - An [Address][] specified in the `source_account` or `destination_account` field of the request was not properly formatted.
 (It may contain a typo or be the wrong length, causing a failed checksum.)
-* `badCredentials` - At least one of the supplied credentials doesn't exist, is expired, or has not been accepted.
+* `badCredentials` - At least one of the supplied credentials does not exist, is expired, or has not been accepted.
 * `dstActNotFound` - The `destination_account` field of the request does not correspond to an account in the ledger.
 * `lgrNotFound` - The ledger specified by the `ledger_hash` or `ledger_index` does not exist, or it does exist but the server does not have it.
 * `srcActNotFound` - The `source_account` field of the request does not correspond to an account in the ledger.